rohanlaidlaw/paper-trader-react/README.md

 [![Build Status](https://travis-ci.org/volsci/paper-trader-react.svg?branch=develop)](https://travis-ci.org/volsci/paper-trader-react)
 [![Coverage Status](https://coveralls.io/repos/github/volsci/paper-trader-react/badge.svg?branch=master)](https://coveralls.io/github/volsci/paper-trader-react?branch=master)

 Paper trading is the act of simulated trading on the securities market.
-A paper trader marks the buy and sell prices for their asset, calculating their gain or loss from the difference.
+A paper trader will mark the buy and sell prices for their asset, then calculate their gain or loss from the difference.
 A particularly dedicated paper trader might then perform modifiers and fees over that figure.
-This allows participating without real money at stake -- whether for education (think the ASX game), practice or academia.
-Traditionally this is done through Excel formulas or on paper with pen.
+This allows participation in financial markets without the staking of real money -- whether for educational (think the ASX game) or academic purposes, practice and preparation, or merely personal interest.
+Traditionally this is done through the use of Microsoft Excel or paper and pencil.

 While there are apps that exist to this end already, I remain unsatisfied.
 Afterthoughts on brokerage platforms, rail-roaded games allowing only longing shares perhaps even with imaginary numbers, or just facades to build a mailing list.

 This is both an exercise to better myself as a full-stack developer, while building something I personally want to use.

-*Paper Trader* is developed with React+Redux using the stocks.js library (which in turn accesses the Alpha Vantage API).
+*Paper Trader* is built with React+Redux.
+Data is retrieved through usage of the Alpha Vantage API.
+The data is visualized with d3 and React Stockcharts.

 ### Objectives
 * Create a fully-realized web app that touches on all elements of full-stack development
 * Get good at React
 * Keep the code to a standard

-State
+### State
----
-Paper Trader manages its state with Redux.
-The middleware Thunk is used for dispatching asynchronous actions.
+* Input any number of stocks and have their intraday trading graphed

 Setup
 ---